Saints' Mauti lost large intestine, then saved NFL career

 ”The NFL is not like the most calm, relaxed place,” said Rich Mauti, who played six seasons with New Orleans (1977-83) and one with the Washington Redskins (1984). ”The stress factor can be off the charts.”

-Michael Mauti recalled flare-ups during each training camp, first with Minnesota in 2013 and 2014 before joining the Saints.
-While he was still playing last season, he sought intravenous fluids every day of practice or a game to minimize the need for eating or drinking.
-He’d spend hours in the hospital on Mondays and Tuesdays, often in rooms filled with cancer patients, getting IV drip medication in hopes of minimizing his immune system’s attacks on his colon.
+Michael Mauti recalled flare ups during training camp each year, first with Minnesota in 2013 and 2014 before joining the Saints.
+While he was still playing last season, he sought intravenous fluids every day there was a practice or game to minimize the need for eating or drinking.
+He’d spend hours in the hospital on Mondays and Tuesdays, often in rooms filled with cancer patients, getting I.V. drip medication in hopes of minimizing his immune system’s attacks on his colon.

 Mauti has had three surgeries – the most recent in April – to first remove his large intestine and ultimately reshape and reattach his small intestine to give him a semblance of a digestive tract.
 To have a shot at being invited back to training camp, he had to start working out before all three surgeries were complete, which meant training with a colostomy bag.